 - Buy or sell your fund at market close—funds are priced once daily

 Stocks can be a valuable part of a diversified portfolio, particularly for anyone who wants to own shares in a specific public corporation.

 - Benefit from the possibility of increasing corporate earnings and stock prices

 - Enjoy income that typically comes through regular dividends

-- Enjoy the flexibility that comes with purchasing stock online through Marketconnect® or through an investment counselor
+- Enjoy the flexibility that comes with purchasing stock online through Marketconnect® or through a financial consultant

 Would you like to have expert guidance on your investment decisions?
 Our Managed Money Account is designed for anyone who wants a professionally managed and monitored portfolio.